 Cerro Castillo - the best hike in Patagonia you've never heard of

 In some ways we can understand why Cerro Castillo gets relatively few visitors.
+Just a little further south, a few more bumps along the Carretera Austral and a ferry ride across Lago General Carrera, are the deserts landscapes of Jeinimeni, the wet forests of Parque Patagonia and the crystal-clear waters of the Cochrane River – all wonderful places in which to hike.
 Torres del Paine has the name to grab attention and the hiking trails to hold it.
-Just a little further south of Cerro Castillo, a few more bumps along the Carretera Austral and a ferry ride across Lago General Carrera, are the deserts landscapes of Jeinimeni, the wet forests of Parque Patagonia and the crystal-clear waters of the Cochrane River – all wonderful places in which to hike.
-So it’s easy to miss Cerro Castillo.
+So it’s easy to miss it.

 And yet there is so much to recommend it.
 We have hiked countless trails along the length and breadth of the Carretera, but our time here still sticks in the memory.
 The views are truly spectacular, among the best in Aysén.
 There are ancient cave paintings, Antarctic beech forests and it’s always worth keeping an eye out for the resident wildlife which roam here.
 Like many places on the Carretera, you won’t see many other tourists either.

 Pura guide Camilo Silva in front of the Cerro Castillo Lagoon

 The crowning glory of the national park is of course the jagged-edged, castle-impersonating, 2,320m high Cerro Castillo peak.
 Its distinctive form gives the park its name and takes centre stage in one of the most glorious vistas you can uncover on your road trip; a natural theatre of chiselled peaks rising out of the rock, dusted in snow and with the glacial turquoise waters of Laguna Verde at its feet.
 It’s a steep and long hike to get here, so you’ll enjoy it even more.